-Making Southwest Pinto Bean Chard Risotto in an Instant Pot
+How to Make Southwest Pinto Bean Chard Risotto in an Instant Pot

-Make this vegetarian risotto vegan by leaving out the pepper cheese, adding another pinch of red pepper flakes instead.
+Make this vegetarian risotto recipe vegan by leaving out the pepper cheese, adding another pinch of red pepper flakes instead.
 Feel free to switch out the green, as in this Bok Choy Risotto, or this Spinach and Goat Cheese Risotto.

 If you eat meat, try adding shrimp or bacon.
 Really, risotto is a culinary canvas to paint however you like.

-Your finished risotto should be creamy but not soupy.
+Your finished risotto should be creamy, but not soupy.
 To get there, I like to cook the rice under pressure with not all of the vegetable broth, and then, after a quick release of pressure, stir in the remaining broth along with the beans and greens.
 While the beans heat through and the greens wilt, the starchy rice makes its own creamy sauce.

-Pressure Cooker Southwest Pinto Bean Chard Risotto
+Southwest Pinto Bean Chard Risotto Recipe